nextcloud/calendar/README.md

 * Safari 10+
 * Edge 14+

 We don't support Internet Explorer.
-Patches for IE9+ and are accepted though.
+Patches for IE9+ are accepted though.

 ## Nightly builds